PARCE-project/PARCE-1/README.md

 scwrl_path: /usr/local/bin/scwrl4/Scwrl4
 gmxrc_path: /usr/local/gromacs/bin/GMXRC
 ```
-If any of these parameters are missing, the protocol stops and prints a warning messsage to the user. **The <local_path>/PARCE-1 should be updated based on each user folder location**
+If any of these parameters are missing, the protocol stops and prints a warning messsage to the user. **The <local_path>/PARCE-1 should be updated based on the location of the PARCE-1 folder**.

 In addition, another configuration file called *(config_protein.txt)* can be used to run a protein-protein example based on a nanobody protein interaction.
 The configuration file contains all the required information to run the analysis based on the starting structural data provided in the folder `design_output/protein_protein`